scrabbletank/farhome-rules/monstroustreasure.md

 *Magic Ammunition*

 Both arrows and bolts can be enchanted.
 When using magic ammunition add a wound die for each modifier on the ammunition.
 Once a hit has landed the ammunition becomes mundane.

+#### Zander's Book of Everything
+*Wondrous Item*

+A huge book that looks like its been patched together from several works of different sizes, with papers glued or stapled as needed.
+During a long rest you may study this book.
+For the next day you have expertise in all Intelligence skills.

+You may spend a week studying a portion of the "Manuals of Talent" section.
+After completing your study you gain a feat of your choosing with the book disappearing the following morning.
+The book reappears in a random place in the same realm after 66 years.

 #### Flametail
 *Magic Weapon +1*